kailash-manasarovar/statement/docs/timeline/2023/april.md

 - Instead, I "bump" into two young girls when my hat flies off and they hand it back to me.
 I wonder later if the girls pulled my hat off.
 - The two girls, who resembled the two girls I had seen on his facebook page in December, were angry or scared looking.
 - I'm starting to realize now that people involved in the scam are quite often angry and scared.
 I wonder if that's because they don't really want to be involved in a murderous conspiracy against someone they don't know.
 - I hold my scarf up to the air.
-It has a picture of a burning sun with a rolling eyes emoji on it, which is curious.
+It has a picture of a burning sun with a rolling eyes emoji on it.

 ![girls on the beach](../../content/images/girls-on-the-beach.png)